 Traffic impacts

-Local businesses will remain open.
+Local businesses remain open.

 We know roadworks can be frustrating.
 We’ve carefully planned our programme to keep traffic flowing and get out of the way as quickly as possible.